telefonicaid/iotagent-node-lib/scripts/legacy_expression_tool/README.md

 * `jexl`: changes expressions from legacy to JEXL equivalence in the [fields where expressions may be used](#fields-in-which-expressions-may-be-used) (based on the translation dictionary specified by `--translations`).
 In addition, it set `expressionLanguage` field to `jexl` (no matter if the field originally exists in the group/device or not) **if some JEXL expression were translated**.
 * `jexlall`: changes expression from legacy to JEXL equivalence in the [fields where expressions may be used](#fields-in-which-expressions-may-be-used) (based on the translation dictionary specified by `--translations`).
 In addition, it set `expressionLanguage` field to `jexl` (no matter if the field originally exists in the group/device or not).
 The difference between `jexl`and `jexlall` is in the second case, the script is not only looking for documents that contains legacy expressions, it also includes all groups/devices that have `expressionLanguage` field defined.
 The `expressionLanguage` field on those documents (and also on the documents that contains legacy expresions) is set to `jexl`.

-The different between `jexl` and `jexall` is that in the former case the `expressionLanuage` field is set to `jexl` only if some expression were translated and the latter sets the field always, no matter if some expression were translated or not.

 ## Usage

 ### Getting legacy expressions matches